-This was my check list as I flew from Bangkok To check out all the things to do in Dhaka, Bangladesh’s underdeveloped capital.
-To say I was unprepared would be a bit of an understatement, but it all works out in the end, right?
-Hmmm…
+This was my checklist as I flew from Bangkok To check out all the things to do in Dhaka, Bangladesh’s hectic capital.
+To say I was unprepared to travel to Bangladesh would be a bit of an understatement, but it all works out in the end, right?
+Hmmm.

 After a long day trekking around Dhaka where my first memory was eating curry with my wrong hand (the left one) and getting scolded by the restaurant owner, we were handed a life-line.
 A Bangladeshi draped proudly in an England football shirt came bounding over to me to welcome us to his country, in pretty decent English.
 We chatted a little about why we would travel to Banglades and whatnot.
 Before long we were invited to his house that evening to have dinner with his family.

 After having dinner with his extended family, he insisted on walking us back to our hotel.
 Thanks to my serious lack of preparation for this trip, we had ended up staying in a hotel in ‘Old Dhaka’, where running water and electricity were at a real premium.
 Air-con had yet to be introduced to Old Dhaka and the 40 degree heat was overbearing.